Abednego-py/GlobalAIHubMLCourse/README.md

 # GlobalAIHubMLCourse
 Introduction to Machine Learning
 Name : Abednego Aginam
+Email: abednegoaginam@gmail.com

+# Project Name

-Course: Introduction to Machine Learning file extension : .ipynb
+Introduction to Machine learning

+#Requirements

+An understanding of python libraries like numpy, pandas and a host of other scikit libraries

+#Certification